-Homebot offers two ways for Loan Officers to work with Real Estate Agents: co-sponsorship and preferred agent status.
+Homebot offers two ways for Loan Officers to work with Real Estate Agents: co-sponsorship and preferred agent status through the Homebot Network.
 Both help strengthen your referral network but serve different purposes.

 This article covers the differences between the two.